microsoft/CsWin32/README.md

 ## Prerequisites

 Source Generators require C# 9, which comes with the .NET 5 SDK or Visual Studio 2019 Update 8 (16.8).
+The experience with source generators in Visual Studio is still improving, and is noticeably better in VS 16.9.

 See [dotnet/pinvoke](https://github.com/dotnet/pinvoke) for precompiled NuGet packages with Win32 p/invokes.